Daaweed87/ros2_ws/README.md

 This package can be useful for basic division operations in ROS 2 environments.

-You can see pictures from the succesful runs and connection graph in RQt in the Example_pictures folder.
+You can see pictures from the succesful runs and connection graph in RQt in the pictures folder.

 ## Requirements